atiburzi/NppESPHome-Plugin/README.md

 * **Auto-save integration** – Automatically saves your project files before executing ESPHome commands, helping you keep focus on development.

+* **Multi-project management** – Floating window supporting multiple projects management and inh project dependency file, enabling simultaneous editing of multiple sources within the same project, with multi-file open and save to boost productivity.

 * **Multi-source management** – Supports a project dependency file, enabling simultaneous editing of multiple sources within the same project, with multi-file open and save to boost productivity.

 * **Custom Notepad++ toolbar** – An integrated, customizable toolbar provides direct access to the plugin’s main commands and functions.

-* **Templates for ESPHome Components** – A dockable window displays a customizable list of ESPHome components, allowing for quick insertion into code template blocks and accelerating development.

 * **Full support for Light or Dark modes** - Any window, as well as the toolbar has been developed to support both Notepad++ dark and light modes.

 * **Extra utilities** – Includes handy non-ESPHome features such as: